-- Fry the bacon in a medium skillet and toast the French bread directly on the oven rack under the broiler, about 5 minutes.
+- Fry the bacon in a medium skillet (or bake it) and toast the French bread directly on the oven rack under the broiler, about 5 minutes.

 - Meanwhile, begin to poach eggs.
 Fill a large saucepan with 3-4 inches of water, bring to a simmer and add vinegar.
 Break each egg and carefully place in the water and cook for 2 1/2 to 3 minutes.
 Carefully remove with a slotted spoon and set aside (crack eggs into small prep bowls ahead of time for easy adding to the simmering water).